 The goal is to reach agreement on specific measures that can improve the population’s diet in line with the dietary recommendations of the Norwegian Directorate of Health and WHO’s targets in relation to reducing salt, sugar and saturated fat.

 2016: Partnership for a healthier diet - Letter of intent (Memorandum of understanding) for facilitating a healthier diet in the population between the health authorities (The Ministry of Health and Care Services) and the food industry (food and trade organisations, food and beverage manufacturers, food retailers and food service industry) for 2017-2021.

-The "National Action Plan for Improved Diet 2017-2021" contains quantitative targets, including targets for saturated fat intake in the population.
+The action plan contains quantitative targets, including targets for saturated fat intake in the population.
 The Action Plan period has been extended to 2023.
 The plan aims to reduce the content of saturated fat to 12 energy per cent by the end of 2023.
 It includes interventions for the general population and specific sub-groups.
 The arenas for the measures include centre-based childcare, school, workplace and the health and care services, as well as collaboration between the public, private and voluntary sectors.
 In addition to the Partnership for a healthier diet to reduce saturated fat in food where relevant, competence development and communication have been particularly emphasised as measures to reduce saturated fat intake.
 As part of this, the population should be encouraged to choose foods with less saturated fat.
 Milk and dairy products and meat are the main sources of saturated fat.

 Global indicator definition

 Indicator 21.
 Adoption of national policies that limit saturated fatty acids and virtually eliminate partially hydrogenated vegetable oils in the food supply, as appropriate, within the national context and national programmes.